theappbusiness/SwiftObserverSet/README.md

 ## Usage

 Usage is very simple.

-Similar to `NotificationCenter`, you have a _broadcaster_ and _observers_.
-While `NotificationCenter`-style broadcasting can potentially result in multiple _broadcasters_ and multiple _observers_, `TABObserverSet` results in a single _broadcaster_  and multiple _observers_.
+Similar to `NotificationCenter`, you have a single _broadcaster_ and multiple _observers_.
+While `NotificationCenter`-style broadcasting can potentially result in a many-to-many relationship, `TABObserverSet` results in a one-to-many relationship, due to there only being a single broadcaster.

-Here's a way you could set up a _broadcaster_:
+Here's a way you could set up a broadcaster:

 ```swift
 class NetworkPoller {